practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 <br/>

-From the "old school combo" JavaScript and node.js, it was then again only a minor jump into WebAssembly, and there another (bigger) jump into Wasmtime.
+From the "old school combo" JavaScript and node.js, it was then again only a minor step into WebAssembly, and there another, albeit bigger step into Wasmtime.

-With WebAssembly and specifically Wasmtime, where source code has a good chance no longer to "meet" some JavaScript code, the line between "back-end" and "front-end" programming languages has become blurry in the last couple of years.
+With WebAssembly and specifically Wasmtime, where source code has a good chance to no longer "meet" some JavaScript code, the line between "back-end" and "front-end" programming languages has become blurry in the last couple of years.

 <br/>